-What building elements can intrude into a setback?
+Minor building elements can intrude into a setback

-Minor building elements (MBEs)—including patios, platforms, eaves, trellises, open beams, fireplace chimneys, decks, porches, balconies, lanais, bay windows, greenhouse windows, and similar features—may intrude into required setbacks, subject to the limitations below.
-Any element that increases the floor area, such as a cantilevered closet or bay window that extends to the floor, is not an MBE.
-Retaining walls and rockeries 30" or taller and heat pumps are not MBEs.
+Minor building elements — including patios, platforms, eaves, trellises, open beams, fireplace chimneys, decks, porches, balconies, lanais, bay windows, greenhouse windows, and similar features — may intrude into required setbacks, subject to the limitations below.
+Any element that increases the floor area, such as a cantilevered closet or bay window that extends to the floor, is not an minor building element.
+Retaining walls and rockeries 30 inches or taller and heat pumps are not minor building elements.

-- If the MBE is 30" or greater above grade, it can extend into the setback a maximum of 20% of the required setback or 18", whichever is greater.
+- If the minor building element is 30 inches or greater above grade, it can extend into the setback a maximum of 20 percent of the required setback or 18 inches, whichever is greater.

-- If less than 30" above finished grade, the MBE may extend anywhere into the setback.
+- If less than 30 inches above finished grade, the minor building element may extend anywhere into the setback.

-- Except for eaves, the combined length of all minor building elements on any building façade which extend into the setback may not exceed 25% of that façade length.
+- Except for eaves, the combined length of all minor building elements on any building façade that extend into the setback may not exceed 25 percent of that façade length.

-- The MBE may not be used to extend the enclosed building floor area into the setback, except that chimneys and bay windows may extend to the finished grade if they protrude no more than 18" into the setback.
+- The minor building element may not be used to extend the enclosed building floor area into the setback, except that chimneys and bay windows may extend to the finished grade if they protrude no more than 18 inches into the setback.

-- An MBE may extend 18" or 20% into a required structure setback in the Critical Area Overlay District (LUC 20.25H.035) only if it is above ground level and will maintain vegetation in a healthy condition, including preserving solar access to the vegetation.
+- A minor building element may extend 18 inches or 20 percent into a required structure setback in the Critical Area Overlay District (LUC 20.25H.035) only if it is above ground level and will maintain vegetation in a healthy condition, including preserving solar access to the vegetation.